kaustubh57/AngularJS-training-June-2015/README.md

   - display name can be changed
   - can define cell with different properties like editable / width / resizable
   - can assign template to cell with "cellTemplate"
+  - can assign header template to cell with "headerCellTemplate"
   - can assess row values in template with row object and its properties like row.rowIndex, col.field etc